-FLC’s Engineering-Physics program is also accredited by ABET.
+FLC’s Engineering-Physics program is also accredited by the Engineering Accreditation Commission of ABET (http://www.abet.org).
 As explained on the ABET website, “Simply put, accreditation is value.
 Reaching into our public, private, and professional lives, accreditation is proof that a collegiate program has met certain standards necessary to produce graduates who are ready to enter their professions.
 Students who graduate from accredited programs have access to enhanced opportunities in employment; licensure, registration and certification; graduate education and global mobility.”

 “This is a great milestone for our program and the Fort Lewis College campus,” says Physics & Engineering Department Chair Ryan Haaland.
 “It reflects an extraordinary effort by our faculty and staff and extraordinary commitment from our administration.
 We are excited about what lies ahead for current and future students entering all of our programs.”